Pillar: a supporting, integral, or upstanding member or part

 You often hear the phrase, back-office, or back of the house.
 What a misnomer!
 What happens behind the curtains can have direct, measurable, and often a quite visible impact right on center stage.
 Operations refer to the people, processes, equipment, and systems you use to keep your organization running smoothly.

 Poorly implemented, non-optimized, or neglected business operations will increase your overhead costs and harm your business reputation.
 And, consumers aren’t kind to poorly-run businesses.
 Go check out the very public reviews of the last business that left a bad taste in your mouth… Consumers have a powerful voice and the platforms to express themselves.
 You don’t want to be that company that succumbs to operational pitfalls and has to constantly apologize to its customers because of it.
-You want your business to operate like a well-oiled machine.
+Even if you’re a small business owner, you most likely still desire your business to operate like a well-oiled machine.
+Part of being successful can also mean looking at what other small business owners do right and then make it even better.

 Looking ahead, it certainly appears that the distributed workforce is here to stay.
-So, whether you’re office-based or largely remote like our team at inThink, there are a variety of tools that can keep you connected with your team and clients and manage projects and resources more efficiently.
+So, whether you’re office-based or largely remote like our team at inThink, there are a variety of tools that can keep you connected with your team and clients and manage projects, including setting deadlines, workload distribution and plan resources more efficiently.

 Tools like Asana and Slack, for example, improve internal communication between different teams.
 Loom can help you create quick videos to explain new or complex concepts to both employees and clients.
 Investing in a full tech stack, marketing technology, and efficient apps will: